ShanaFoster/osticket-prereqs/README.md

 <img src="https://imgur.com/ayCXnYX.png" alt="osTicket logo"/>
 </p>
 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+The images below outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>